Kieran-Bacon/stow/docs/index.md

 print(home['file.txt'].content)  # Explicit call to get the file's contents
 ```

 All `Artefact` objects belong to a `Manager` which orchestrates communication between your session and the storage medium. `Artefacts` are not storage implementation aware, and draw on the public interface of the manager object they belong to to provide their functionality.
-This point will become importantly when considering extending stow to an additional storage implementation.
+This point will become important when considering extending stow to an additional storage implementation.

 !!!
 Important
     `Artefact` objects are not guaranteed to exist!
 Read below